jinminer/spring-batch/spring-batch-best/spring-batch-best.md

 # 2 get started

-* Spring Boot based system
+## 2.1 Spring Boot based system

 * start.spring.io
   * Spring Initializer
   * Choose what you want: Batch
 * Download the zip file: Maven project
 * Import into IDE

-## 2.1 hello world

-## 2.2 环节搭建
+## 2.2 Create a simple Job

+* Configuration package
+* Add JobConfiguration class - Java based config(xml)
+  * `@Configuration`
+  * `@EnableBatchProcessing`

+* Dependencies - `@Autowired`
+  * `JobBuilderFactory`
+  * `StepBuilderFactory`

-## 2.3 批处理中的重要概念
+## 2.3 Config MySQL DB

+As previous demo that based on the in memory H2 DB, we will config to use MySQL DB to persist JobRepository related data

+1. Introduce jdbc and mysql dependencies in pom file
+2. Add config items in application.properties file